-RAND HRS Data Files, supported by NIA and SSA
+RAND HRS Longitudinal File 2014 (V2), supported by NIA and SSA

-The RAND HRS Data file is a cleaned and easy-to-use version of data from eleven waves of the Health and Retirement Study data, including five entry cohorts: the original 1992 Health and Retirement Study (HRS) cohort; the 1993 Study of Assets and Health Dynamics (AHEAD) cohort; the Children of Depression and War Baby cohorts entering in 1998; and Early Baby Boomer cohort entering in 2004.
-Derived variables covering a broad though not complete range of measures have been constructed.
+The RAND HRS Longitudinal File 2014 (V2) includes twelve waves (1992-2014; and 1993 and 1995 of AHEAD) and all five entry cohorts: the initial 1992 Health and Retirement Study (HRS) cohort; the 1993 Study of Assets and Health Dynamics (AHEAD) cohort; the Children of Depression and War Baby cohorts entering in 1998; the Early Baby Boomer cohort entering in 2004; and the Mid Baby Boomer cohort entering in 2010).

 To access the data: